BryceRussell/astro-minecraft-theme/README.md

 # Minecraft Theme for Astro

-Build with blocks, display items, create Minecraft GUIs, and more, this is a Minecraft themed website template built using Astro and Tailwindcss.
-This template was created as a way for Minecraft developers to easily create and host documentation for their projects and share it with others.
+Document your projects, build with blocks, display items and paintings, create game like GUIs, and tons more!
+This is a Minecraft themed website theme/template built using Astro and Tailwindcss.
+This theme provides easy to use classes for styling and gives a few pages pages, two layouts, and two components for examples on how to use these classes.
+The purpose of this theme is to provide a quick and easy way for Minecraft developers and content creators to create documention and show off their creations

 ## **Features**